EBS vs. EFS: Which Storage System Is Right For You?

 - Systems requiring a lot of throughput can also benefit from EFS.

 We hope you enjoyed this overview of two of AWS’s most popular storage systems, EBS and EFS.
-Whichever storage system you choose, we wish you an easy, smooth, and cost-effective cloud experience.
+Whichever storage system you choose, we wish you an efficient and smooth cloud experience that enables you to scale as quickly and cost effectively as possible.

 You can also contact one of our cloud optimization experts to learn how you can minimize EBS management efforts and maximize savings with Zesty.